RFASilva/Changes-Prototype/README.md

 It contains two main perspectives which are synchronized: (i) spatial perspective; (ii) temporal perspective.
 In both perspectives the user may interact with data, and any interaction in one perspective affects the other one as explained below.

 In the spatial perspective, the user can defined a particular area.
-When this happens, the information in the time-series (in the temporal perspective reflects) regards only the events on that area.
+When this happens, the information the temporal perspective regards only the events on that area.

 In the temporal perspective, the user may select a time-point or an interval of time.
 When that happens, the map only show the events occurs for the period chosen.